abravalheri/validate-pyproject/CONTRIBUTING.rst

     pip install -U pip setuptools -e .

-   to be able run ``putup --help``.
+   to be able import the package under development in the Python REPL.

-   .. todo:: if you are not using pre-commit, please remove the following item:

 #.
 Install |pre-commit|_::